marcelauliano/MitoHiFi/README.md

 ### Running MitoHiFi.v2 from a Singularity image

-We recommned using singularity versions => 3.7, as lower versions do not support spaces in the arguments, and you would not be able to pass more than one set of reads to -r
+We have wrapped up MitoHiFi.v2 code into a singularity container.
+We recommned using singularity versions => 3.7, as lower versions do not support spaces in the arguments, and you would not be able to pass more than one set of reads to the flag -r

-MitoHiFi.v2 was wrapped up into singularity container which you can use as:
+MitoHiFi.v2 siungularity can be commanded as:

 singularity exec --bind /path/on/disk/to/data/:/data/ /path/to/mitohifi-v3.sif  mitohifi-v3-fromCirc_v02.11.3.py -r "/data/f1.fasta /data/f2.fasta /data/f3.fasta" -f /data/reference.fasta -g /data/reference.gb  -t 20 -o 2